jyellick/obc-docs/protocol-spec.md

   NonHashData nonHashData = 7;
 }
 ```
+* `version` - Version used to track any protocol changes.

-* timestamp - The timestamp to be filled in by the block proposer.
+* `timestamp` - The timestamp to be filled in by the block proposer.

-* transactions - An array of Transaction messages.
+* `transactions` - An array of Transaction messages.

-* stateHash - The hash of the world state.
+* `stateHash` - The hash of the world state.

-* previousBlockHash - The hash of the previous block.
+* `previousBlockHash` - The hash of the previous block.

-* consensusMetadata - Optional metadata that the consensus may include in a block.
+* `consensusMetadata` - Optional metadata that the consensus may include in a block.

-* nonHashData - A NonHashData message that is set to nil before computing the hash of the block, but stored as part of the block in the database.
+* `nonHashData` - A NonHashData message that is set to nil before computing the hash of the block, but stored as part of the block in the database.

 #### 3.2.1.2 Block Hashing